MPluhacek/Kilobot-self-localization/README.md

 For direct deployment on Kilobots use Coordinates_v1.hex.

-For own compilation, un/comment  DEFINE ARGoS in the Coordinates_v1.c source file.
+For own compilation, un/comment  DEFINE ARGOS in the Coordinates_v1.c source file.

-Please report any bugs encountered.